cherylberger/MechaCar_Statistical_Analysis-/README.md

 ![image](https://user-images.githubusercontent.com/94234511/158047046-09cd014b-09f0-4f34-a2a6-e96967ce4d8b.png)

-total_summary dataframe should look like this:
+*total_summary dataframe should look like this:*
 ![image](https://user-images.githubusercontent.com/94234511/158047190-b76cd3d5-4541-486e-8872-edc8b1dc8eea.png)

 #### The following PSI metrics for each lot: mean, median, variance, and standard deviation.
+*
-lot_summary dataframe should look like this:
+lot_summary dataframe should look like this:*
 ![image](https://user-images.githubusercontent.com/94234511/158047209-6da957dd-5d98-4b54-adfc-9352229116e2.png)

 ### Summary Statistics on Suspension Coils

-The design specifications for the MechaCar suspension coils dictate that the variance of the suspension coils must not exceed 100 pounds per square inch.
+- The design specifications for the MechaCar suspension coils dictate that the variance of the suspension coils must not exceed 100 pounds per square inch.
 Does the current manufacturing data meet this design specification for all manufacturing lots in total and each lot individually?
 Why or why not?

-The variance of manufacturing lots 1 and 2 meet the design specification of a variance less than 100 psi.
+- The variance of manufacturing lots 1 and 2 meet the design specification of a variance less than 100 psi.
 However, the data for lot 3 shows some drift and the variance was 170.29 psi.
 Therefore, lot 3 is out of specification.
 Parts should be sequestered and a root cause investigation initiated.

 ![image](https://user-images.githubusercontent.com/94234511/158047442-6f316441-2b1c-4a25-b1f8-101caa75c7ac.png)

 ### Deliverable 3: T-Tests on Suspension Coils
 A series of students t-tests were performed to determine if all manufacturing lots of the MechaCar coils and each lot individually are statistically different from the population mean of 1,500 pounds per square inch.
+The MechaCarChallenge.RScript file was updated to reflect the addtional analysis.

 #### T-Tests on Suspension Coils

-#### In your MechaCarChallenge.RScript, write an RScript using the t.test() function to determine if the PSI across all manufacturing lots is statistically different from the population mean of 1,500 pounds per square inch (psi).
+#### Wite an RScript using the t.test() function to determine if the PSI across all manufacturing lots is statistically different from the population mean of 1,500 pounds per square inch (psi).

+- Run the t-test in R usign the following code: t.test(mecha_coil$PSI,mu=1500)

 ![image](https://user-images.githubusercontent.com/94234511/158047538-70139f63-4c08-46ea-9340-62fdc337b9a1.png)

-Run the t-test in R usign the following code: t.test(mecha_coil$PSI,mu=1500)

 - The true mean of the sample is 1498.78, see also the summary statistics above.
 With a p-value of 0.06, which is higher than the significance level of 0.05, there is not enough evidence to reject the null hypothesis.
 This analysis indicates that the mean of all three manufacturing lots is statistically similar to the presumed population mean of 1500 psi.

 #### Next, write three more RScripts in your MechaCarChallenge.RScript using the t.test() function and its subset() argument to determine if the PSI for each manufacturing lot is statistically different from the population mean of 1,500 pounds per square inch (psi).

-Run the t-test in R using the following code: lot1 <- subset(mecha_coil, Manufacturing_Lot=="Lot1")
+- Run the t-test in R using the following code: lot1 <- subset(mecha_coil, Manufacturing_Lot=="Lot1")
 lot2 <- subset(mecha_coil, Manufacturing_Lot=="Lot2")
 lot3 <- subset(mecha_coil, Manufacturing_Lot=="Lot3")